 Never be ashamed to ask for help when you need it.
 It is important for both you and the person you are supporting.

-A few places you might want to start looking for one include,
+A few places you might want to look into for information on caregiver support include:

 - NAMI (National Alliance on Mental Illness)